We desperately need more volunteers!!!

 By joining USCDA you will have available training for both man-made and natural emergencies.
 Our members are able to deal with and respond to any emergencies.
 When responding to disasters for the people and by the people the dollar savings to the peoples government is immeasurable.
 It is neither practical nor economically feasible to maintain such a sizable establishment under ordinary conditions.
 But, in times of real crisis they are necessary and must be readily accessed.

 We have developed and use a cohesive and competent command structure.
 This hierarchical system of rank used by the USCDA is a line authority system proven most efficient and functional in a crisis.
 Large numbers of volunteers can be accessed and quickly pressed into service more efficiently.
 Much of the training provided members are though USCDA, with some selected special training through the Federal Emergency Management Agency, (FEMA) National Fire Academy, California Specialized Training Institute.
 Survival, Preparedness, strategic training provided by USCDA and other private groups..
 USCDA centers on these areas and of accessing, organizing, and utilizing volunteers as a backup resource if needed for national, and state government and county sheriffs.
 The USCDA provides a structure and organization whereby we can provide well trained and supplied boots on the ground.
-Provide emergency supplies of all types including water, ice, food, blankets, military cots, medical supplies, heavy equipment such as bulldozers and frontend loaders.
+Provide emergency supplies of all types including water, ice, food, blankets, military cots, medical supplies, heavy equipment such as bulldozers, frontend loaders, and rescue boats and other emergency equipment.
 This is provided and maintained by, individual volunteers, company volunteers, and private volunteer organizations for low-cost, or no cost, to the government.
 These emergency supplies and working heavy equipment and skilled operators are an economic necessity in time of disaster.
 Equipment provided by private volunteer sources is often equal to, or exceeds, that provided by the government.
 USCDA will respond to any emergency with all our resources and volunteers when deemed appropriate.And will use ICS whenever possible.

 USCDA is civil protection and is an organized effort to help protect recover U.S. citizens from man made or natural disasters or nuclear or military attack.
 It uses the principles of ICS ,emergency operations: prevention, mitigation, preparation, response, or emergency evacuation, and recovery.